 A few films and ten years later, Mr. Cavayé (b.
 1967) has finished his latest project, “Le jeu” (a.k.a.
 “Nothing to Hide”), a remake of “Perfetti sconosciuti” (2016, a.k.a.
 “Perfect Strangers”).
-With a cell phone as a character on its own, the film begins, as the French title suggest, as an innocent game.
+With a cell phone as a character on its own, the film begins, as the French title suggests, as an innocent game.
 But enough of that, I just don’t want to give away too much.
-Bérénce Bejo, Suzanne Clément, Stéphane De Groodt and Roschy Dem are some of the players in this ensemble cast who share a dinner and a few surprises with their audience.
+Bérénce Bejo, Suzanne Clément, Stéphane De Groodt, and Roschy Dem are some of the players in this ensemble cast who share a dinner and a few surprises with their audience.

 Mr. Cavayé was a guest of honor at the Festival du Film Francophone in Namur, Belgium, to promote the release of the film.
 Hence this interview with the man.

 Mr. Cavayé, do you think the title of the film covers the story you’re telling?

 I think so.
 During this dinner, a group of friends decides to put their cell phones on the table, and they all share and explain their incoming text and social media messages to each other.
 I liked the idea, the concept of a cell phone as a crucial tool to tell a story because when you make a film you have to come up with a universal theme that appeals to the audience.
 And, for better or for worse, we’re all familiar with cell phones.
 Everybody can recognize the characters, how they react, how they behave.
 That’s also what I look for when I go out and see a movie.
 Now I hope the audience feels as if it’s joining the characters for dinner.

 The English-language title “Nothing to Hide” is even more powerful than the original French title, don’t you think so?